-Information provided to the patient and family/caregivers regarding realistic expectations for hearing aid performance may include, but not be limited to,
+Information provided to the patient and their family/caregivers regarding realistic expectations for hearing aid performance may include, but not be limited to,

 - improved, but not perfect, communication;

-- more benefit in quiet than in noise.
+- more benefit in quiet than in noise; and

 Validation measures are necessary to determine the outcome and impact of the amplification intervention.
-It is important to include validation that disability has been reduced and that appropriately established goals have been addressed in each comprehensive hearing aid selection and fitting process.
+It is important to include validation that disability has been reduced and that appropriately established goals have been addressed in each comprehensive plan of care.

-It has been well-documented that hearing loss can impact a person's quality of life.
-The impact of hearing loss on communication, relationships, and social activity can lead to feelings of isolation and depression (Arlinger, 2003).
-Objective measures of hearing aid benefit taking place in an audiometric booth do not always mirror a patient's real-world experiences and/or perceptions (Cox, 2003).
-Hence, self-report outcomes measures with known psychometric properties can be useful for determining the benefits and effectiveness of hearing aids and the impact on the patient's quality of life.
+The impact of hearing loss on communication, relationships, social activities, and quality of life can lead to feelings of isolation and depression (Arlinger, 2003).
+Objective measures of hearing aid benefit taken in an audiometric booth do not always mirror a patient's real-world experiences and/or perceptions (Cox, 2003).
+Self-report outcome measures with known psychometric properties can be useful for determining the benefits and effectiveness of hearing aids and the impact on the patient's quality of life.
 Self-report measures typically address handicap reduction, acceptance, benefit, and satisfaction.
-A number of generic and disease-specific self-report measures based on normative data are available.
-Research has shown that disease-specific health-related quality of life (HRQOL) outcomes measures are more sensitive to the impact of hearing loss interventions than generic HRQOL measures (Chisolm et al., 2007).
-Several specific outcomes measures are available (Bentler & Kramer, 2000).
+Generic and disease-specific self-report measures based on normative data are available, as well as several specific outcome measures (Bentler & Kramer, 2000).

-International Classification of Functioning, Disability and Health (ICF) in 2001 as a classification of health and disability based upon functional status.
-This classification system can be used to assist clinicians in patient care management, both in establishing goals and also in determining specific outcomes that can be measured through patient report.
+International Classification of Functioning, Disability and Health (ICF) as a classification of health and disability based upon functional status.
+This classification system can be used to assist clinicians in patient care management (Grenness et al., 2016), both in establishing goals and in determining specific outcomes that can be measured through patient report.

-Hearing aids are not covered by Medicare; however, Medicaid or private insurance plans may cover the cost of hearing aids in whole or in part.
-Regardless of insurance type, patients must be offered the same services, the cost of the services must be equitable, and national procedure codes must be used for requesting reimbursement.
-See
+Regardless of the payment source(s), patients must be offered the same services, the cost of the services must be equitable, and national procedure codes must be used for requesting reimbursement.
+See ASHA's